rokucommunity/rooibos/docs/index.md

 ### Some advice

-I find it really handy to have my own BaseTestSuite, that extends `Rooibos.BaseTestSuite` and I use that as the base of all my tests.
+I find it really handy to have my own BaseTestSuite, that extends `rooibos.BaseTestSuite` and I use that as the base of all my tests.
 In this way I can easily use common utilities and use common beforeEach/setup for setting things up.

 ### Simple example
 The following is a minimum working example of a Rooibos test suite, named `Simple.brs`